AlanizGustavo/Alaniz-Assessment/README.md

 <div id="run-tests"></div>

 ## To run tests
 All of this commands will reproduce the test in headless mode.
-If you want to see all the steps en headed mode, set the `headless` attribute to `false` in `src/support/config.ts` file.
+If you want to see all the steps in headed mode, set the `headless` attribute to `false` in `src/support/config.ts` file.

-- `npm run test` or `npx cucumber-js` runs all tests
+- `npx cucumber-js` or `npm run test` runs all tests
 - `npx cucumber-js --name "<Scenario>"`  run the single scenario
     ```bash
     $ npx cucumber-js --name "The user filters posts by most voted"